othmane42/SLRUM-tutorial/README.md

 ```

 # 4- Job submission
-for longer trainings, you must use job submission using `sbatch` like follows :
+For longer trainings, you must use job submission using `sbatch` like follows :
 ```
 sbatch job_submission_config.sh